MARKET SNAPSHOT – CITY OF CHICAGO

 *The City of Chicago Market Snapshot represents the residential real estate activity within the 77 officially defined Chicago community areas as provided by the Chicago Association of REALTORS®.

-- The City of Chicago saw listings average 82 days on the market until contract, a 3.5 percent decrease from 85 days in April 2016.
+- The City of Chicago saw listings average 81 days on the market until contract, the same as November 2016.

 STATE OF THE MARKET